-The information on oil, gas and other reserves contained in this Base Prospectus is based on figures published by the Ministry of Energy, Industry and Mineral Resources as at 31 December 2016, an annual review of reserves compiled by The Saudi Arabian Oil Company ("Saudi Aramco") as at 31 December 2016, figures published by the Saudi Arabian Monetary Authority ("SAMA") and the 2017 Annual Statistical Bulletin published by OPEC.
+The information on oil, gas and other reserves contained in this Base Prospectus is based on figures published by the Ministry of Energy as at 31 December 2018, an annual review of reserves compiled by The Saudi Arabian Oil Company ("Saudi Aramco") as at 31 December 2018, figures published by SAMA and the 2018 and 2019 Annual Statistical Bulletin published by OPEC.
 Neither the Government nor the Dealers have engaged an independent consultant or any other person to conduct a review of Saudi Arabia's hydrocarbon reserves in connection with this offering.
 Potential investors should also note that the methodology used to calculate the reserves figures in each of the sources mentioned above may differ from the methodology used by other hydrocarbon producers and may also differ from the standards of reserves measurement prescribed by the U.S. Securities and Exchange Commission.